Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Major Turkish-language newspapers include Cumhuriyet, Hurriyet, Milliyet, Sabah, Sozcu, and the country’s primary newspaper specializing in commercial/economic issues, Dunya, which has an extensive advertising section.
 Major weekly or monthly business periodicals include Turkish Time, Para, Ekonomist, Capital, and Fortune Turkey.

-Well-known business association publications and sector-specific periodicals include: Ambalaj Dunyasi (packaging), C4 Defence (defense), MetalSan (iron and steel), PetroTurk (energy), and Turkdokum (casting).
+Well-known business association publications as well as sector-specific periodicals and online publications include: Ambalaj Dunyasi (packaging), C4 Defence (defense), MetalSan (iron and steel), PetroTurk (energy), and Turkdokum (casting).
 These publications, too, serve as potential advertising channels.

 The Union of Chambers and Commodity Exchanges of Turkey (TOBB) publishes local trade fairs and shows on its website annually.
 In addition, CS Turkey’s Business Service Provider directory is designed to help U.S. companies identify professional service providers to assist them in the assessment, completion, and/or financing of an export transaction.

 Price has traditionally been the most important business consideration, especially in government tenders.
-Existing public procurement law instructs buyers to procure the product/service with the lowest price and best quality, though per a July 2017 government decree, products produced domestically receive a 15% price advantage.
-In general, the lowest price wins in public procurement tenders.
-However, from time to time, life-cycle analysis or best value procurement may be used.
-Private sector buyers may emphasize quality and overall value, but price remains a major issue.
+Existing public procurement law instructs buyers to procure the product/service with the lowest price and best quality, and per a July 2017 government decree, products produced domestically receive a 15% price advantage.
+In general, the lowest price wins in public procurement tenders, however, life-cycle analysis or best value procurement is sometimes considered.
 In both public and private sales, creative financing, which reduces upfront cash outlays or extends the terms of payment, can be of great value to Turkish clients.

-U.S. firms should consider the recent devaluation of the TL against the USD when making price calculations for their products and services, especially when in competition with local suppliers.
+U.S. firms should consider the recent devaluation of the TL against the U.S. dollar when making price calculations for their products and services, especially when in competition with local suppliers.

 Financing also includes GSM-102 export credit guarantees, which are available for most agricultural products.
 CS Turkey urges U.S. exporters to utilize letters of credit and other methods to secure transactions when establishing a new relationship with a Turkish importer.